nicocossiom/orbitdb/docs/TYPESCRIPT.md

 const eventlog: EventLog<unknown>
 ```

 This means that all operations on the database will deal with unknown data.
-Meaning that using the `as` operator becomes necessary which defeats the whole purpose of using typescript.
+Meaning that using the `as` operator becomes necessary which defeats the whole purpose of using Typescript in the first place.

-This is valid but not the recommended way to use orbitdb with typescript.
+This is valid but not the recommended way to use Orbitdb with Typescript.

-See the [orbitdb definition](../types/orbitdb.d.ts) for more information.
+See the [OrbitDB definition](../types/OrbitDB.d.ts) for more information.

 ### Opening/Creating databases